 Congressional Leadership Award – Senator Pat Roberts

-The evening concluded with the presentation of the Lighthouse Award by WITA/WITF Board Member, Sarah Thorn (Walmart) and WITF Vice Chair, Bill Lane (Trade for America).
+The evening concluded with the presentation of the Lighthouse Award by WITA/WITF Board Member, Sarah Thorn (Walmart) and WITF Vice Chair, Bill Lane (Trade for America), Mark Knight (COTK).
 The Lighthouse Award is a surprise recognition given by the Foundation to outstanding members of the trade community.
 This year’s recipient was Laura Baughman, President of The Trade Partnership and Trade Partnership Worldwide, LLC.
 The Lighthouse is awarded in recognition of the contributions Baughman has made to the trade community over the course of her career.